Sparta288/Java-Basics/README.md

-# Java-Basics
+# Python Programs
-This repo has the basics of the java language.
+This repo has a few small python programs.